-HW_Trigger_H pins.
+In addition to the standard active-low HW_Trigger pin, this board has two active-high HW_Trigger_H pins.
 The functionality of these three pins are identical, however, the HW_Trigger pin is pulled high on board and therefore can be triggered by a low pulse (or shorting to GND, i.e., pin 9).
 The HW_Trigger_H pins are pulled low on board and can be triggered by a high pulse.
 This trigger will restart execution of a program from the beginning of the code if it is detected after the design has reached an idle state.
 The idle state could have been created either by reaching the STOP Op Code of a program, or by the detection of the HW_Reset signal.
 If the STOP Op Code is used, a HW_Reset or software reset (pb_reset()) needs to be applied prior to the HW_Trigger.
 When the WAIT Op Code is used in the pulse program, the HW_Trigger will cause the program to continue to the next instruction.

-In addition to the standard active-low HW_Reset pin, SP17 models have one active-high HW_Reset_H pin.
+In addition to the standard active-low HW_Reset pin, this board has one active-high HW_Reset_H pin.
 The functionality of these two pins are identical, however, the HW_Reset pin is pulled high on board and therefore can be activated by a low pulse (or shorting to GND, i.e., pin 7).
 The HW_Reset_H pin is pulled low on board and can be activated by a high pulse.
 When the signal is activated during the execution of a program, the controller resets itself back to the beginning of the program.
 Program execution can be resumed by either a software start command or by a hardware trigger.

-Note that for all board models the IDC pins are enumerated in the manner shown by Figure 9.
+Note that for all board models the IDC pins are enumerated in the manner shown by Figure 11.
 Pin 1 is marked on the board and the rest of the pins follow in this fashion (for the 26 pin IDC connectors, the pin numbers simply continue in this pattern until pin 26).